systemd/systemd/src/boot/efi/UEFI_SECURITY.md

 The role of `systemd-stub` is to load and measure in the TPM the post-bootloader stages, such as the kernel, initrd and kernel command line, and implement optional features such as augmenting the initrd with additional content such as configuration or optional services.
+[Unified Kernel Images](https://uapi-group.org/specifications/specs/unified_kernel_image/) embed `systemd-stub`, a kernel and other optional components as sections in a PE signed binary, that can thus be executed in UEFI environments.

-Since it is embedded in a PE signed binary, `systemd-stub` will temporarily disable SecureBoot authentication when loading the payload kernel it wraps, in order to avoid redundant duplicate authentication of the image, given that that the payload kernel was already authenticated and verified as part of the whole image.
+Since it is embedded in a PE signed binary, `systemd-stub` will temporarily disable the UEFI authentication protobol while loading the payload kernel it wraps, in order to avoid redundant duplicate authentication of the image, given that that the payload kernel was already authenticated and verified as part of the whole image.
 SecureBoot authentication is re-enabled immediately after the kernel image has been loaded.

 Various EFI variables, under the vendor UUID `4a67b082-0a4c-41cf-b6c7-440b29bb8c4f`, are set and read by these components, to pass metadata and configuration between different stages of the boot process, as